Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - Street performers and tips

 My advice: Use digital payments where you can, but always carry backup cash.
-I’d suggest having at least 1,000-2,000 baht in small bills on you.
-Trust me, you don’t want to be stuck without cash when that perfect street food stall doesn’t have a QR code.
+I would suggest having at least 1,000 to 2,000 baht in small bills on you.
+Trust me, you do not want to be stuck without cash when that perfect street food stall does not have a QR code.

 c.
 What You Need to Set It Up

-- Bring foreign cash: You’ll need your home currency in cash (USD, EUR, AUD, etc.) to exchange and load onto the e-wallet
+- Bring foreign cash: You will need your home currency in cash (USD, EUR, AUD, and so on) to exchange and load onto the card

 - Important: You cannot use Thai Baht for the initial setup.
 It must be foreign currency that gets exchanged